flljy940/tp/docs/UserGuide.md

 * `list` followed by `pay 2` marks the 2nd person as PAID in the contact list.
 * `find David` followed by `pay 1` marks the 1st person in the results of the `find` command.

+### Resetting the payment statement of one person or all persons : `unpay`

+Resets the specified person’s payment status to NOT PAID, or resets payment statuses for all persons.

+Format: `unpay INDEX` or `unpay all`

+* Resets the payment status of the person at the specified `INDEX` to NOT PAID.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* Alternatively, using `unpay all` will reset the payment statuses of all persons in the displayed list to NOT PAID.

+Examples:
+* `list` followed by `unpay 2` resets the payment status of the 2nd person in the contact list to NOT PAID.
+* `find David` followed by `unpay 1` resets the payment status of the 1st person in the results of the `find` command.
+* `unpay all` resets payment statuses for everyone in the current contact list.

 ### Clearing all entries : `clear`

 Clears all entries from the contact list.